uurcakir/RestaurantManagementSystem/README.md

       o Erişim seviyesi user sınıfı kullanıcılardır.

 #EN#
-  Purpose of the Program: Restaurant Management System designed for use in a restaurant to handle, - - - - Menu Management
+  Purpose of the Program: Restaurant Management System designed for use in a restaurant to handle,
+    -Menu Management
    -Table Definition and Management
    -Order Taking
    -User Definition